Aviation Emergency Services Program:

 - Following up on reported sightings of distressed aircraft, reports of overdue aircraft.

-- Coordinating aviation resources for disaster response and recovery.
+- Coordinating aviation resources for disaster response and recovery as requested through the State Emergency Operations Center (SEOC).

 This coordination and management of all aviation SAR does not include SAR operations conducted by the chief law enforcement officer of each political subdivision (RCW 38.52.400).
 When a downed aircraft is located, the incident responsibility becomes a land search and rescue operation under the direction and control of the chief law enforcement officer in whose jurisdiction the incident is located (typically the county sheriff).